 | Third-Party Tools | Users with API access | Limited data; these tools can no longer pull public like lists from others. |

-The biggest takeaway here is simple: Stop worrying about the competitor data you lost.
-Instead, double down on the rich engagement data you do have.
-The people liking your posts are your most valuable audience - they’re your warm leads, your biggest fans, and the key to refining your entire content strategy.
+Stop worrying about the competitor engagement data you lost.
+The people liking your posts are your most valuable audience.
+They are your warm leads, your biggest fans, and the key to refining your content strategy.
+If you want to increase that engagement in the first place, our guide on how to get likes on tweets covers ten tactics that work in 2026.

 Using X Analytics to See Your Own Post Likes